-Each year the BMR waitlist resets.
+Each year the BMR waitlist resets Priority points are not guaranteed from year to year.
 For example, even if a BMR applicant scored three points based on the priority point system in a given year, the same priority is not guaranteed for the following year.
-All prospective candidates must apply annually in October even if the candidate was on the BMR waitlist the prior year, except that displacees must apply within 90 days of receiving a displacement notice.
+All prospective eandidates { must apply annually in October} even if the candidate was on the BMR waitlist the prior year {, except that displacees must apply within 90 days of receiving a displacement notice.} If an applicant loses any priority points since the last year's application, that applicant will be assigned to the next appropriate priority group and will receive a waitlist number within that priority group based on their date of initial application.
+If there are other applicants on the list in the lower priority group who initially applied during the same year, the applicant who lost the priority point(s) will be placed below the person who was already in that priority group during the previous year.